kiwipeace01/chakra-ui-dashboard-clone/README.md

 yarn install
 ```

-From the top-level `chakra-ui-dashboard-clone directory`, run the following commands:
+From the top-level `chakra-ui-dashboard-clone` directory, run the following commands:
 ```bash
 yarn run dev
 ```